-- · fraud and theft

-- system sabotage

-- introduction of viruses

-- obtaining unauthorised access

-- using the system for private work or unauthorised game playing

-- breaches of the Data Protection Act

-- sending abusive or defamatory messages or statements about people or organisations, or posting such messages or statements on any websites or via e-mail

-- · attempting to access prohibited sites on the internet
+- fraud and theft - system sabotage - introduction of viruses - obtaining unauthorised access - using the system for private work or unauthorised game playing - breaches of the General Data Protection Regulation (GDPR) (EU) 2016/679 and/or the Data Protection Act 2018 (DPA 2018). - sending abusive or defamatory messages or statements about people or organisations, or posting such messages or statements on any websites or via e-mail - attempting to access prohibited sites on the internet - hacking - breach of the school's or London Borough of Enfield's security procedures.

-- hacking

-- breach of the school's or London Borough of Enfield's security procedures.